parvi-3/chemical-logic/README.md

 ## Contents of folder **compute_stability**

 These codes compute the probabilities of obtaining a given SPOD state, starting from random initial conditions (local stability measure), and that obtained upon perturbation (global stability measure).
-The data used to obtain the local and global stabilities are generated in folders ```unique_binary''' and ```perturb_SPOD'''', respectively.
+The data used to obtain the local and global stabilities are generated in folders ```unique_binary``` and ```perturb_SPOD```, respectively.

 ## Contents of folder **data_files**